 For example, instead of stating that you do not want to drive one hour every week to pick up your kids from your ex’s house in another county, you should argue that these long commutes place too much stress on your children.

-What are a Child’s Best Interests in Utah?
+What are a Child’s Best Interests in Salt Lake City, Utah?

 As previously noted, all aspects of child custody in Utah revolve around a child’s best interests.
 But what exactly are these best interests?
 Utah considers a number of relevant factors when determining a child’s best interests:

 - Each parent’s ability to prioritize their child’s welfare.

 - Each parent’s ability to reach shared decisions and cooperate with their ex.

 - Each parent’s communication skills with the other parent.

 - Each parent’s capacity for love and affection.